-No one could turn down a glass of our cinnamon butter rum, laced with festive spice.
+No one could turn down a glass of our cinnamon butter rum laced with festive spices.
 It takes just two simple steps to make the ultimate winter indulgence.
 If you’re bored of mulled wine, this is the ideal Christmas alternative.
 This rich, syrupy delight will put a glow in your cheeks.

 14. Cranberry margarita

 Our vivid red cranberry margarita with a decorative orange sugar rim is a wintry take on the classic tequila cocktail.
 When the holiday season rolls around, a batch of these striking tipples will add a pop of colour to the party.

 15. Whisky sour